-Eurostar Snow
+Eurostar Snow – onboard experience

 Seven days' skiing, eight nights' accommodation

-If you can't find eight night's accommodation in resort, you may need to find one night's accommodation in one of the villages that the train departs from (Chambéry, Albertville, Moutiers, Aime-La Plagne, Landry and Bourg-Saint-Maurice).
+If you can't find eight night's accommodation in-resort, you may need to find one night's accommodation in one of the villages that the train departs from (Chambéry, Albertville, Moûtiers, Aime-La Plagne, Landry, and Bourg-Saint-Maurice).

-Some tour operators are planning to offer packages with eight nights' accommodation.
-Travelski are offering eight night's accommodation in resort (https://www.uk.travelski.com/travelski-express).
+Some tour operators plan to offer packages with eight nights' accommodation.
+Travelski already offer eight night's accommodation in-resort (https://www.uk.travelski.com/travelski-express), while Inghams and Peak Retreats may offer one night in one of the station villages as part of a package.

-Eurostar Snow - outbound timetable
+Eurostar Snow - winter 2025–26 outbound timetable (predicted)

 -

-First outbound departure: Saturday 16 December 2023
+First outbound departure: Saturday 20 December 2025

 -

-Last outbound departure: Saturday 03 February 2024
+Last outbound departure: Saturday 28 February 2026

 Depart / arrive | Train station | Time |